jessegranger/shepherd/README.md

 Files
 -----

-`shep` reads and writes state from a `.shepherd` directory.
+`shep` reads and writes state from a `.shep` directory.
 You can specify this directory using `SHEPHERD_PATH` in the environment, or using the `--path` argument to any command.
-If unspecified, `shep` will search for a `.shepherd` directory using the same rule Git uses to search for a `.git` folder: Start in the working directory, and check each parent until you find one. `shep init` is the only command that skips this search.
+If unspecified, `shep` will search for a `.shep` directory using the same rule Git uses to search for a `.git` folder: Start in the working directory, and check each parent until you find one. `shep init` is the only command that skips this search.

-Files inside the `.shepherd` directory:
+Files inside the `.shep` directory:

 	config - A list of commands to execute at daemon startup. defaults - Will be copied to config by 'shep init'.
 This file should be in source control.